u2ui/u2/el/parallax-bg/README.md

 - fast!
 - easy, declarative API
-- works for dynamic added elements
+- works for dynamically added elements
 - reduced background-container to the reachable area!
 - css only fallback
 - light weight